ondraslim/HUGs/README.md

 ```

 #### Aggregate and Entitties

-Aggregates and Entities are produced similarly; an example for an `Order` Aggregate:
+Aggregates and Entities are produced similarly; an example YAML schema for an `Order` Aggregate:
 ```
 Kind: Aggregate
 Name: Order